ameliarw/Chem-308/ftrans.md

 f(k) specifies how much a pure sinusoid with wavenumber of k contributes to f(x) and spans all k values

-	And different contributions of a and b or cos and sin will shift this left and right R determines the magnitude of the function, phi determines how much it is shifted Eikx = cos(kx) + isin(kx)
+	R determines the magnitude of the function, phi determines how much it is shifted Eikx = cos(kx) + isin(kx)
 Any way we are doing it, we are choosing sinusoids as the basis